Books About Cycling in France

 The Discovery of France

-The Discovery of France by Graham Robb is more the result of cycling in France rather than a book about cycling in France.
+The Discovery of France (UK, US) by Graham Robb is more the result of cycling in France rather than a book about cycling in France.
 The book – which was predominantly researched on two wheels – is a captivating journey through the history of France.

 I'd love to hear about any books that have inspired your French cycling adventures.